Skwuruhl/kf2ads/README.md

 Monitor distance scales sensitivity by a fov aspect ratio defined by the coefficient.
 Coefficient is a percent of the horizontal where 1.0 is 100%.
 Don't use 0 here, just use zoom ratio instead.

-Keybinds numpad 1-7 for each weapon type:
+Keybinds numpad 0-9 for each weapon type:
-1 for flamethrowers, MWG, and freezethrower
+0 for flamethrowers, MWG, and freezethrower
-2 for pistols
+1 for pistols
-3 for every SMG excluding MP7, Thompson, and Medic SMG
+2 for every SMG excluding MP7, Thompson, and Medic SMG
-4 for the grenade launchers
+3 for the grenade launchers
-5 for assault rifles, shotguns, rocket launchers, and MP7, Thompson, Medic SMG, and Hemoglobin
+4 for assault rifles, shotguns, rocket launchers, and MP7, Thompson, Medic SMG, and Hemoglobin
-6 for the lever actions
+5 for the lever actions and pump-action grenade launchers 6 for the husk cannons and mine throwers
-7 for the husk cannon
+7 for ACOG scopes

-I don't have the scoped weapons (crossbow, m14, railgun) working because I don't know the FOV inside scopes or how their sensitivity is calculated.
+8 for Railguns
+9 for Crossbows